Malay Archipelago: Geography

-The climate throughout the archipelago is tropical, owing to its position on the Equator.
+The climate throughout the archipelago is tropical, owing to its position on the equator.

 Biogeography

 Wallace used the term Malay Archipelago as the title of his influential book documenting his studies in the region.
 He proposed what would come to be known as the "Wallace Line", a boundary that separated the flora and fauna of Asia and Australia.
 The ice age boundary was formed by the deep water straits between Borneo and Sulawesi; and through the Lombok Strait between Bali and Lombok.
 This is now considered the western border of the Wallacea transition zone between the zoogeographical regions of Asia and Australia.
 The zone has a mixture of species of Asian and Australian origin, and its own endemic species.

-Demography

-Population

-Over 380 million people live in the region, with the 10 most populated islands being the following: